-Hugh Glass: The Real-Life Inspiration Behind ‘The Revenant’
+Hugh Glass: The Real-Life Inspiration Behind The Revenant

 When the group made it to Fort Kiowa in South Dakota, they split up.
-Hugh Glass and several others set out west toward the Yellowstone River.
+Glass and several others set out west toward the Yellowstone River.
 At one point, Glass became separated from his group during a hunting expedition.

 They were sure that Glass would die within hours.
 But Glass held on and stayed alive for five days.
-At this point, the two men decided to abandon the half-dead Glass to avoid an ambush by the Arikara peoples, a local tribe that had clashed with the fur-trading camp in the past.
-They left only a bear hide to keep Glass’ mangled body warm, assuming he would soon die.
+At this point, the two men decided to abandon Glass to avoid an ambush by the Arikara peoples, a group of Native Americans that had clashed with the fur-trading camp.
+They left only a bear hide to keep Glass’s mangled body warm, assuming he was on the brink of death.

-In the following decade, Hugh Glass remained with Ashley’s Hundred.
-He survived several other skirmishes but finally met his demise during a bloody confrontation with a group of Arikara peoples in 1833.
+In the following decade, Hugh Glass also remained with Ashley’s Hundred.
+He survived several other skirmishes but finally met his demise after a bloody confrontation with a group of Arikara peoples in 1833.

-Centuries later, Glass’ gripping survival story was adapted into the 2015 Hollywood film The Revenant.
-Leonardo Dicaprio starred in the film as Hugh Glass and won his first Oscar for the role.
+Centuries later, Glass’s gripping survival story was depicted in the 2015 film The Revenant.
+Leonardo DiCaprio starred in the movie as Hugh Glass — and won his first Oscar for the role.
 Today, Glass’s famous bear fight is memorialized in a monument at the southern shore of the Grand River.